-- In 1993 there were only 11 wineries in the South Livermore Valley, and in 2010 that number had increased to 42 wineries. - Between 1993 and 2010, 1,155 new homes had built in six new neighborhoods to create a new agriculture/urban interface.
+- In 1993 there were only 11 wineries in the South Livermore Valley, and in 2010 that number had increased to 42 wineries. - Between 1993 and 2010, 1,155 new homes were built in six new neighborhoods to create a new agriculture/urban interface.

 Now in 2023, most of the SLVSP's expected annexations and new development have been completed.
-Table 1 presents a summary of the SLVSP's expectations, as compared to today's current conditions.
+Table 1 presents a summary of the SLVSP's expectations, as compared to today's (2023) current conditions.

-As indicated in the table above, virtually all of the new residential development contemplated under the SLVSP has been annexed to the City of Livermore, and construction of these new homes occurred between the years of 2003 and as recently as 2013.
-There is no new residential development associated with the SLVSP that has not already occurred, with the exception of 12 units (6 one-acre parcels and 6 20-acre parcels) within Sub-Area 7.
+As indicated in Table 1, virtually all the new residential developments contemplated under the SLVSP have been annexed to the City of Livermore, and construction of these new homes occurred between the years of 2003 and as recently as 2013.
+There is no new residential development associated with the SLVSP that has not already occurred, except for 12 units (6 one-acre parcels, and 6 20-acre parcels) within Sub-Area 7.
 Accordingly, the SLVSP's agricultural mitigation program has been almost completely implemented, and very little additional vineyard or orchard plantings can be expected pursuant to the mitigation program.